xioustic/ps3netsrv/README.md

 - 3141card for VSH Menu POC & Littlebalup for his enhancement/new features
 - jjolano (John Olano) for OpenFTP server
 - Estwald for NTFS library, rawseciso, fake iso, etc.
+- Brunolee & Berion for the graphics & icons
 - The team that ported NTFS library from PSL1ght to PS3 SDK (freddy38510, bguerville, Zar, deank, Joonie)
 - PSX-SCENE, PSX-PLACE, PLAYSTATIONHAX, PS3HAX & other scene websites/users, who translated, helped in the testing process